mstksg/prompt/README.md

 Foo "hello!"
 8
 ~~~

+Now you can do things like querying databases, prompting the user, etc.,
+without ever involving `IO` at all in your logic.
+With a `Prompt`, we can
+worry that it will never produce arbitrary IO effects!
+You can be certain
+that a `Prompt` will never call `launchMissiles`, like a `getFoo :: IO Foo`
+might!

 PromptT
 -------

-`PromptT a b t r` allows your prompting-and-responding to take place in the context of
+`PromptT a b t r` allows your prompting-and-responding to take place in the
-`Traversable` `t`, so you can do things like short-circuiting with `Either e`
+context of `Traversable` `t`, so you can do things like short-circuiting with
-or `Maybe`, or multiple branches for `[]`, etc --- all "purely", without
+`Either e` or `Maybe`, or multiple branches for `[]`, etc --- all "purely",
-worrying about the eventual effects like IO.
+without worrying about the eventual effects like IO.

 ~~~haskell
 import Control.Monad.Trans